nam134778/github_Repos_Search/README.md

 About the criteria: Most popular original work (unforked repositories) --> I use Star to rate for the original work.

-Next, my deploy app: https://githubrepossearch.netlify.app
+Next, my deployed app: https://githubrepossearch.netlify.app

 And finally, if you want to render my react app: you need to : npm install react-icons